Respect/Assertion/README.md

     ->notEquals(2, new Exception('The number should never equals two'));
 ```

-In the example above, as soon as any assertion fails, it will throw an exception.
+In the example above, as soon as any assertion fails, it will throw an
-You wish to chain validations and only check them all at the same time we suggest
+exception.
+If you wish to chain validations and only check them all
-you use the API from [Validation][].
+simultaneously, we suggest you use the API from [Validation][].

 ### Not

-Assertions can be executed with the `not` prefix which will assert the opposite
+You can execute assertions with the `not` prefix, which will assert the opposite
 of the prefixed assertion:

 ```php